Tominous/yoBot-NEW/README.md

   - ^kick <member> <reason>
   - ^tempban <member> <time> <reason>
   - ^ban <member> <reason>
+  - ^forceadmin (Only I can use, purely for testing purposes, don't worry.
+Go to Commands -> ForceAdminCommand.js for proof.)

 ### Listeners:
   - Action listeners, such as join/leaves, role/channel create/deletes, and message deletes.